kocatepedogu/cuspike/README.md

 ## Accuracy ##

 In the CUBA benchmark, average firing rate distribution and CV ISI distribution are very close to Brian2Cuda and NEST GPU.
-When Brian2Cuda is considered the ground truth, cuSpike provides the most similar distributions (lowest KL-divergences) relative to GeNN and NEST GPU.
+When Brian2Cuda is considered the ground truth, cuSpike provides comparable distributions (similar KL-divergences) relative to GeNN and NEST GPU.

 <div style="display: inline;">
   <img src="./benchmark/cuba/average-firing-rate.png" width="400px">